adiManethia/neural-pde-surrogate-benchmark/README.md

 - Model comparison and scientific visualization
 - Configurable Python package design

+---

 ## Limitations and future work

 Current limitations:

 - the benchmark uses the heat equation, which is linear and smooth
-- the 2D grid is relatively small at `32 × 32`
+- the 2D grid is currently `32 × 32`
 - only diffusion-coefficient OOD shift is tested
-- no uncertainty estimation is included yet
+- uncertainty estimation is not included yet
-- no active learning loop is included yet
+- active learning is not included yet

-Possible future extensions:
+Possible extensions:

-- 2D grid scaling to `64 × 64`
+- scale 2D experiments to `64 × 64`
-- Burgers equation or reaction-diffusion equation
+- add Burgers equation or reaction-diffusion equation
-- multi-time-step prediction
+- add multi-time-step prediction
-- uncertainty estimation with ensembles
+- add uncertainty estimation using ensembles
-- active learning for simulation selection
+- add active learning for simulation selection
-- inference runtime comparison against the finite-difference solver
+- benchmark neural surrogate inference time against the finite-difference solver

-## Technical report

-A detailed LaTeX report can be included in `reports/`, covering the finite-difference solver, surrogate formulation, model architectures, spectral convolution, ID/OOD evaluation, and result analysis.